 Doctors have tried heart transplants, as well as transplants of both the heart and lungs, in a few people with heart cancer.
 Transplants helped some people live longer but did not work well overall.
 These surgeries aren't useful for heart cancer that has spread to other parts of the body.

-These tumors are rarely found early or when they’re small.
+Malignant heart tumors are rarely found early or when they’re small.
 They often don’t cause symptoms until they’re large and have spread.
 By that time, they’ve usually caused a lot of heart damage.
 If doctors can't remove the tumor with surgery, only about 1 out of 10 people with heart cancer are still alive 9-12 months after diagnosis.